01brett/poems/README.md

 ### Link up an Unbounded NoSQL db:

-You'll need to create an `.env.local` file with the following keys.
-Next, create a free [Unbounded](https://unbounded.cloud) account to access the following values.
+Create a free [Unbounded](https://unbounded.cloud) account to save poems.
+You'll need to create an `.env.local` file with the following keys from your account.

 `UNB_EMAIL` is the email for your Unbounded account

 `UNB_PW` is the API key for your Unbounded account

-`UNB_DB` is the name of your db
+`UNB_DB` is the name of your db (your choice)

 ### Run the development server: